idai-institute/scalable-textgrad/README.md

 # Scalable TextGrad Platform

-Workspace utilities for Codex-driven agents: directory layout helpers and state tracking you can call from your own orchestration layer.
+Workspace utilities for Codex-driven agents: directory layout helpers, state tracking, and CI runners you can call from your own orchestration layer.

 ## Quickstart